gitter-badger/dboilerplate3/docs/source/install.rst

 How to install
 ==============

-Installing teh boilerplate is easy, there's two ways to do it.
+Installing the boilerplate is easy, there's two possible ways to do it.

 Clone the repository
 --------------------